esmBot/esmBot/docs/config.md

 - `TMP_DOMAIN`: The root domain/directory that the images larger than 8MB are stored at.
 Example: `https://projectlounge.pw/tmp`
 - `THRESHOLD`: A filesize threshold that the bot will start deleting old files in `TEMPDIR` at.
 - `METRICS`: The HTTP port to serve [Prometheus](https://prometheus.io/)-compatible metrics on.
 - `API_TYPE`: Set this to "none" if you want to process all images locally.
-Alternatively, set it to "ws" to use an image API server specified in the `image` block of `config/servers.json`, or "azure" to use the Azure Functions-based API.
+Alternatively, set it to "ws" to use an image API server specified in the `image` block of `config/servers.json`.
-- `AZURE_URL`: Your Azure webhook URL.
-Only applies if `API` is set to "azure".
-- `AZURE_PASS`: An optional password used for Azure requests.
-Only applies if `API` is set to "azure".
 - `ADMIN_SERVER`: A Discord server/guild ID to limit owner-only commands such as eval to.

 ## JSON